 - Local parking benefits: There is free and discounted parking for EVs in some localities.

-Additional benefits: The UK Government is making plans to give EVs special green number plates so that they can benefit from local incentives, such as free parking, using bus lanes and accessing areas cut-off from normal vehicles.
+Additional benefits: The UK Government has started providing EV owners with special green number plates so that they can benefit from local incentives, such as free parking, using bus lanes, and accessing areas cut-off from normal vehicles.

 Overview of Government Electrification Initiatives & Policies in the UK

-The Office for Low Emission Vehicles is a team backed by over £900 million in funding who work across different areas of the UK Government – notably the Department for Transport and the Department for Business, Energy & Industrial Strategy – to support the early market for ultra-low emission vehicles (ULEV).
-They aim to position the UK as a leader of ULEV development, manufacture and use.
+The Office for Zero Emission Vehicles is a team backed by over £900 million in funding who work across different areas of the UK Government – notably the Department for Transport and the Department for Business, Energy & Industrial Strategy – to support the early market for zero emission vehicles (ZEV).
+They aim to position the UK as a leader of ZEV development, manufacture and use.
 Through this, they hope to contribute to economic growth and reduce greenhouse gas emissions and air pollution in the UK.